 When completed, DCHR will be 5 million words in length (equivalent to 50 standard-size books), 25% longer than DCH, and 4 times the length of BDB and HALOT.

-The nine volumes of DCHR are expected to be published at intervals of approximately six months after the first volume in August 2018.
+The nine volumes of DCHR are expected to be published at intervals of approximately one year after the first volume in August 2018.